Sprechen Sie Deutsch? Why learn German?

 When in Rome, do like the Romans doAmbrose

-Thanks to the strong economic growth and low unemployment, Germans make good money and are entitled to 6 weeks of vacation a year.
+Thanks to the robust economic growth and low unemployment, Germans make good money and are entitled to 6 weeks of vacation a year.

-Wherever you go in Europe, North America, and other parts around the world, you are sure to encounter Germans speaker.
+Wherever you go in Europe, North America, and other parts of the world, you are sure to encounter Germans speakers.

-By speaking the language, you will not only enjoy to the fullest and earn their appreciation but also opens the door to a genuine interaction and connection.
+By speaking the language, you will enjoy the fullest and earn their appreciation and open the door to a genuine interaction and connection.

 6. The German language is popular in India

-‘Some people might think about why to study a popular one? an important reason to learn?
+Some people might think about why to study a popular one?
+An important reason to learn?